Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Model, and Numerical Methods

-Our MD is built on a hybrid scheme of a constant temperature MD with No\'se-Hoover thermostat\cite{s1} and a constant chemical potential MD (CMD) \cite{s5}.
+Our MD is built on a hybrid scheme of a constant temperature MD with a No\'se-Hoover thermostat \cite{s1,s2,s3} and a constant chemical potential MD (CMD) \cite{s4,s5,s6,s7}.
+The reason we adopt the No\'se-Hoover thermostat is as follows: This method is the established one to reproduce the precise equilibrium state, and the equation of motion for electrons can keep the local time-reversal symmetry.
 In CMD, we introduce a fractional particle characterized by an extended number variable (ENV) for a particle bath, where the integer part of the ENV denotes the number of particles, and the fractional part represents the value of the fractional particle.
-The ENV couples to the system through the fractional particle interacting with the rest of the system.
-In our simulation, the system consists of a left and a right reservoirs, and a channel of length $2d$ with $d=15 \ \mu$m (see Fig. \ref{f1}).
-The reservoirs are also connected with the channel.
-The left (right) reservoir, with a chemical potential $\mu_{\rm{L}}$ ($\mu_{\rm{R}}$), consists of one fractional particle and $N_{\rm{L}}$ ($N_{\rm{R}}$) electrons in $S_{\rm{L}}$ ($S_{\rm{R}}$), where $S_{\rm{L}}$ ($S_{\rm{R}}$) is the region $y<-d$ ($y>d$).
-The equations of motion for the electrons in our MD are given by
+The ENV couples with the system through the fractional particle interacting with the rest of the system.

+In our simulation, the system consists of a left and a right reservoir, and a channel of length $2D$ with $D=15 \ \mu$m, where the reservoirs are connected with the channel (see Figs. \ref{f1} and \ref{f2}).
+The left (right) reservoir has an electrochemical potential $\mu_{\rm{L}}$ ($\mu_{\rm{R}}$) which can be divided into two parts as,